 Funeral procession of Queen Victoria commences in London

 The death of Queen Victoria in 1901 brought crowds to the streets of London and an end to a long and extraordinary age for the world’s biggest empire.
-During the Victorian Era, cities boomed, the industrial revolution changed the economy and nature of work, inventions like the telegraph and telephone linked lives, and democratic political reforms transformed society.
+During the Victorian era, cities boomed, the Industrial Revolution changed the economy and nature of work, inventions like the telegraph and the telephone linked lives, and democratic political reforms transformed society.